-The decision to start antiepileptic drug treatment is based on a number of factors, including the cause of the seizures, risk of recurrence, seizure type and side effects of the medication.
-A clinician's decision to start therapy relies on the risk versus benefit and the individualized patient assessment while considering the owner's financial and emotional commitments.
-In dogs, long-term seizure management is most successful if therapy is initiated early after onset of seizures, especially in dogs with frequent seizures and in dog breeds known to have severe epilepsy.
+The decision to start antiepileptic drug (AED) treatment is based on a number of factors, including etiology, risk of recurrence, seizure type and tolerability.
+A clinician's decision to start AED therapy relies on the risk versus benefit and the individualized patient assessment while considering the owner's financial and emotional commitments.
+In dogs, long-term seizure management is thought to be most successful if AED therapy is initiated early after onset of seizures, especially in dogs with frequent seizures and in dog breeds known to have severe epilepsy.

-Although a variety of drugs are used for management of epileptic dogs, there are no evidence-based guidelines regarding the choice of a first-line drug for long-term management of seizure control in dogs.
-In principle, administration of a single drug is preferred because it avoids drug interactions and it is more convenient for the owner.
-Phenobarbital and potassium bromide have been used as first-choice sole drugs for long-term treatment of epilepsy in dogs based on their long-standing history, widespread availability and low cost.
-During the past 20 years, many newer antiepileptic drugs with fewer side effects and drug interactions have been developed for treatment of human epilepsy.
+Although a variety of AEDs are used for management of epileptic dogs, there are no evidence-based guidelines regarding the choice of a first-line AED for long-term management of seizure control in dogs.
+In principle, administration of a single AED is preferred because it avoids drug-to-drug interactions and improves owner compliance.
+Phenobarbital and potassium bromide have been used as first-choice sole AEDs for long-term treatment of IE in dogs based on their long-standing history, widespread availability and low cost.
+During the past 20 years, many newer AEDs with improved tolerability, and fewer side effects and drug interactions have been developed for treatment of human epilepsy.
 Many of these same drugs have been determined to be safe also in our veterinary patients, such as levetiracetam, zonisamide, gabapentin and pregabalin.